What should I do if I am experiencing pancreatic cancer symptoms?

 The pain or discomfort can be caused by the tumour invading nerves or organs that lie near the pancreas.
 The pain or discomfort is usually felt above the belly button and below the breast area (called the epigastric region).
 However, some patients report they have pain and discomfort without a specific location.

-Having tummy pain or discomfort is a common symptom for many diseases and does not mean you have pancreatic cancer.
+Having stomach pain or discomfort is a common symptom for many diseases and does not mean you have pancreatic cancer.
 However, if this is new and unusual for you or combined with other symptoms you should visit your GP to check.

 Mid-back pain or discomfort

 The pain can be caused by a tumour invading nerves or organs that lie near the pancreas.
 Some people also report that they feel pain in their shoulder or under their shoulder blade.
-Other people feel pain in their back and abdomen (tummy) at the same time.
+Other people feel pain in their back and abdomen (stomach) at the same time.

 Back pain is experienced by people in the population and having mid-back pain does not mean you have pancreatic cancer.
 However, if you are experiencing mid back pain (in the region just below your shoulder blades) that is not normal for you, there is no harm in checking with your GP – especially if you are experiencing any of the other symptoms described here.
 If you are experiencing any of the other symptoms described here, you should tell your GP to reinforce your concern of pancreatic cancer.